-A conversation with Martin Apsel-von zur Gathen: inspiring customer service is the USP that determines success for a strong airline
+A conversation with Martin Apsel-von zur Gathen: inspiring customer servicing is crucial for the success of Swiss and the entire Lufthansa Group.

 “For me, the customer journeys and information modelling were a highlight.
 The visualisations showed us quite clearly where we were and how we could improve for our customers,” says Martin Apsel-von zur Gathen.

 Speaking about what successful customer service is, how this area has changed so quickly and where he sees potential for the Lufthansa Group, Martin Apsel-von zur Gathen reveals all in a conversation with Sebastian Horat from foryouandyourcustomers.

 Sebastian Horat: You’ve been Senior Director, Head of Customer Service & Relation Management for the Lufthansa Group for about a year now.
 How has this area evolved under your leadership?
 Martin Apsel-von zur Gathen: In previous months I was able to see for myself just how the importance of customer service was starting to rapidly evolve in transformative and sustainable ways.
 At the beginning customer service was first and foremost defined as responding to customer queries.
 We’ve since been placing more emphasis on anticipating customer needs earlier and earlier, being proactive in our interactions with customers and thereby offering them an optimal experience with SWISS and the entire Lufthansa Group.